diningphil/starter-hugo-academic/content/post/24_ijcai/index.md

 categories: [Research]
 ---
 Did you know a simple recurrency baseline is enough to beat complex state of the art methods for temporal knowledge graph forecasting?
-If not, you should check our upcoming IJCAI paper!
-Shout out to Julia for driving this work!
+Check our upcoming IJCAI paper!
+Shout out to Julia's hard work!!